viamrobotics/viam-python-sdk/README.md

 If your system is not supported, read further on how to install from source.

 ### Upgrading

-> **Note**
-> Because the SDK is under active development, we suggest that you upgrade the package frequently.

 To upgrade, simply run the `pip install` command with the `-U` option:
 `pip install -U viam-sdk`